WilliamForbesJr/CuriosityFinder/README.md

 ## Tech used
 - Backend:
- - NodeJS, Express
+  - Node, Express, Request
 - Frontend:
- -hbs for templating.
+  - hbs for templating.
 Styled with plain CSS

 ## Installation
 - Local installation not necessary.
 However, if you would like to run locally, you will need your own API key stored as an environment variable.